 Portfolio management is complex, as market conditions are always changing and financial media can be difficult to understand.
 Having an adviser to do the research and keep you focused on your long-term financial goals can give you some helpful counsel and peace of mind.

 We believe a top-down investment approach—one that selects assets based on higher-level analysis before security selection—is a key factor to our investing success.
-To learn more about Fisher Investments and Fisher Investments UK, download one of our guides or contact us to speak with one of our qualified professionals today.
+To learn more about Fisher Investments and Fisher Investments UK, download one of our guides as the first of our ongoing insights or contact us to speak with one of our qualified professionals today.

 Investing in financial markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
 Past performance neither guarantees nor reliably indicates future performance.
 The value of investments and the income from them will fluctuate with world financial markets and international currency exchange rates.